geoffgould.net

 5. Add to the eggs the milk and melted butter; mix with stirrer or fork.

-6. In multi-cup size measuring container, place correct amount of Bisquick, Sugar and the dash of Nutmeg.
+6. In multi-cup sized measuring container, place correct amount of Bisquick, Sugar (optional), and the dash of Nutmeg.

 • Do not be concerned about the nutmeg seeming "too much" as serving amounts decrease.
 It will not adversely affect the taste at any servings-amount level: just always use Just A Dash.

-7. Pour this into the mixing bowl which contains the mixed liquid.
+7. Pour this into the mixing bowl which contains the mixed batter.

 8. Mix very well (best done with electric mixer).